Prabesh01/selfLrc/README.md

 # Self-hosted lyrics api.
 - Fetches lyrics from lrclib.net and spotify.
 - Manage your lyrics from django admin panel.
-- Focused for poweramp. supports SongSync and harmonoid as well.
+- Focused for poweramp. supports SongSync, FastLyrics and harmonoid as well.

 ### See it in action
 - Download latest release from https://github.com/Prabesh01/selfLrc/releases/latest